 To benefit your skin from the sun protective properties of vitamin C, you can apply a good quality vitamin C serum before using your sunscreen.

-Consuming foods that are rich in vitamins C and E makes our skin 20 times more resistant to sunburn and increases our protection against sun damage and the appearance of sun spots on face or hands and body.
+Consuming foods that are rich in vitamins C and E makes our skin 20 times more resistant to sunburn and increases our protection against sun damage and the appearance of sun spots on the face, hands and body.

-Some ideas of delicious natural foods with antioxidant properties are carrots, melons, apricots, green peppers (they contain beta-carotene), strawberries, cherries, red peppers, tomatoes and, of course, oranges (rich in vitamin C) as well as olive oil and all vegetable oils (they contain vitamin E).
+Some ideas of natural foods with antioxidant properties are carrots, melons, apricots, green peppers (they contain beta-carotene), strawberries, cherries, red peppers, tomatoes and, of course, oranges (rich in vitamin C. ) Also, olive oil and all vegetable oils (they contain vitamin E.)

 All in all, knowing how to prevent sun spots on face and skin naturally will help you get less dark spots as you age as well as make less visible the pigment spots you already have.